 So, don't assume that every pregnant person is a woman — in fact, don't assume anything about any pregnant person!
 Just ask some polite questions and lead by example ("Hi, I'm Sierra!
 I'm a birth doula and I use she/her pronouns.").
 Once you know how a person identifies, use language that mirrors theirs.
 Many birthing people do identify as women, and that should be celebrated!
 But so should all genders of birthing people.
 There are many, many beautiful ways to have a birthing body!

-Sometimes when people notice our gender-neutral and affirming language, they say things like:
+Sometimes when people notice my gender-neutral and affirming language, they say things like:

 "The vast majority of people who give birth are women so I should use that language"